surabhisnath/Relating_ObjectiveComplexity_SubjectiveComplexity_Beauty_BinaryPixelPatterns/REVIEW.md

 - (I have fixed some of these in the pull-request I made)
 - Some of these are too much work to change, but I think that comments can easily be made less than 80 characters

-- Line 1:
+- Line 1: - Done, added
     - I think you should expand the top comment here to include more information about what it does
     - You should also state that it is using `process.R`, and give some attributes
     - Maybe also mention that the code for plotting *etc.*, is in `utils/Utils.R`
-- Line 6 (and others after):
+- Line 6 (and others after): - Ignoring this since I tried it and without them it looks like a mess
     - Now that the functions are gone, I would remove all of the top-level `{}` blocks, and outdent the code
     - R doesn't like them (in terms of style)
     - I think you can get the same effect using more complete comments at the start of each block
 - Line 11: Insert `source("process.R")`, so that it happens automatically?
     - And, remove that line from the instructions in the `README.md` file
 - Line 14: Why set the seed?
-Why 20?
+Why 20? - Done, exaplined in comment
-- Lines 22, 23: `all_attemntion_failed` => `all_attention_failed`?
+- Lines 22, 23: `all_attemntion_failed` => `all_attention_failed`? - Done, changed
 - Line 29: Why view data?
-Why now?
+Why now? - Done, removed
-- Block starting at line 160:
+- Block starting at line 160: - Done, removed prints
     - You have a `for` loop which is generating (and printing) a bunch of output
     - I realise you don't have much control over how the results are printed
     - You can, however, control the overall structure
     - I think you should be printing information, and line breaks, as you loop, so that the output is at least a bit human-readable
-- Line 194: In the comments you say that this is the plot for AIII.5, but I don't think it is
+- Line 194: In the comments you say that this is the plot for AIII.5, but I don't think it is - Done, changed to AIII.7
 - Line 220: You are using `f` here, which was defined on line 189.
-Can you do this earlier?
+Can you do this earlier? - Done, moved it up
-- Line 223: You could mention here where you use the mediation analysis
+- Line 223: You could mention here where you use the mediation analysis - Done, extended the comment
-- Lines 242, 243: Printing some extra information here would be helpful
+- Lines 242, 243: Printing some extra information here would be helpful - Done, added print and comment
-- Block starting at 249: Maybe explain what `disorder`, `disorder_1`, `disorder_2` are for
+- Block starting at 249: Maybe explain what `disorder`, `disorder_1`, `disorder_2` are for - Done, added a comment
-- Line 335+: Again, printing information while looping would be helpful
+- Line 335+: Again, printing information while looping would be helpful - Done, removed the prints
-- Line 368: `Figure AIII.5`?
+- Line 368: `Figure AIII.5`? - Done, changed to AIII.7
 - Block beginning 381: I am not getting this plot generated.
-The resulting pdf is empty...
+The resulting pdf is empty... - Done, fixed it
-- Line 418, 420, 430, 432: Printing more context would be helpful
+- Line 418, 420, 430, 432: Printing more context would be helpful - Ignored for now
-- Line 438+:
+- Line 438+: - Done, saved all important things to model_fits/ so printed things can be ignored
     - Your actual results get entirely lost in the `process` output
     - Is it worth waiting until the end of the last block in the file, and then outputting the values that you want to show, with a description of why they are important?

 ### `utils/Utils.R`

 -  A few general things:
-    - Use `FALSE` rather than `F` if you want to set something to false
+    - Use `FALSE` rather than `F` if you want to set something to false - Done, changed to FALSE
-    - My R linter doesn't like your variable names...
+    - My R linter doesn't like your variable names... - Done, changed
         - It wants `meanAIC` to be `mean_aic`, *etc.*
     - I am not really checking `ggCaterpillar`, since you have just taken the code from elsewhere

-- Line 57: it is a bit dangerous to use function names (*e.g.*, `print` and `plot`) as variable names as well
+- Line 57: it is a bit dangerous to use function names (*e.g.*, `print` and `plot`) as variable names as well - DOne, changed
-- Line 77: `{` on the same line as the `for`
+- Line 77: `{` on the same line as the `for` - Done, changed
 - Line 78-81: Should this be commented?
-Can it be removed?
+Can it be removed? - Done, removed
     - Actually, is `VIFs` used for anything?
-- Lines 155, 168, 183, 196: Use `FALSE` rather than `F`
+- Lines 155, 168, 183, 196: Use `FALSE` rather than `F` - Done, changed
-- Line 212, 213: It seems like `plot_model` only works by accident...
+- Line 212, 213: It seems like `plot_model` only works by accident... - Done, added as arguements
     - You are using two variables (`data_train_fold1` and `data_test_fold1`) which are not actually defined in the function
     - I guess they must already exist in the workspace, which is why it works?
     - Better to pass them in as arguments
-Lines 231, 232:  I am sure you can delete these ones!
+Lines 231, 232:  I am sure you can delete these ones! - Done, removed